lbonn/i3-quickterm/README.md

 * `menu`: the dmenu-compatible application used to select the shell
 * `term`: the terminal emulator of choice
+* `term_command`: if specified and not empty, override the command to execute for the terminal emulator
 * `history`: a file to save the last-used shells order, last-used ordering is disabled if set to null
 * `ratio`: the percentage of the screen height to use